gmboowa/rMAP-Candida/README.md

   echo "Rendered phylogeny content present"
 ```

-If no species group meets the minimum same-species sample and reference requirements, the phylogeny section remains in the report and states why no tree was generated.
+If no species group meets the minimum same-species sample & reference requirements, the phylogeny section remains in the report & states why no tree was generated.

 Open the report on macOS: